“Never lose important stuff!” is the motto of our new in-house product called Pastiche.

 We quickly gathered a project team, which included four developers, four designers, and one QA engineer, and started thinking on the idea.
 First, we thought it would be nice to develop something like a digital tour guide so it would be possible to discover the history of Ukraine right from your Samsung smartphone.
 But we quickly realized that such an app would require a lot of time and resources, and we’d simply fail to deliver it on time.
 So we picked another category – Android OS.

 By the rules of the contest, our future Android app had to support at least one of the following features – S Pen, MultiWindow, or Look (Edge).
 After a brief brainstorming session, we came up with the idea of an Android clipboard history app that resides on the Samsung Edge side panel and, thus, makes use of the Look feature.
 That’s how Pastiche was born.

 Features, possibilities, and future plans

-The main point was to create a clipboard history app that would save all the things that you copy on your phone so you have quick access to them via the Edge panel.
+The main point was to create a clipboard history manager for Android that would save all the things that you copy on your phone so you have quick access to them via the Edge panel.
 Moreover, we wanted users to be able to manipulate (share, search, delete, and so on) these notes right in the application.

 The first version of the app was designed and developed by Anatoly Nesterov and Alexey Chernenko, our designer and Android developer respectively.
 Every time a user copies an element, it is saved to a database and displayed in the clipboard.